 Human Molecular Genetics.
 22:2603-11.

-The Tau protein is expressed mainly in neurons, and under normal conditions it participates in the stabilization of microtubules and in axonal transport.
-Alzheimer’s disease (AD) and other similar neurodegenerative diseases are classified within the group of tauopathies, due to the abnormal accumulation of Tau protein in the brain of affected patients.
-In our laboratory, we optimized the use of a molecular strategy to correct defects due to abnormal Tau splicing, through the expression of heterologous RNA fragments capable of coupling with the endogenous messenger and generating a functional RNA chimera (Avale et al., 2013).
-This strategy allowed us to study the consequences of the imbalance of tau isoforms on axonal transport mechanisms in human neurons (Lacovich et al., 2017), the effects on the development of cognitive deficits in a murine model of taupatia (Espindola et al., 2018 ) and motor deficits related to parkinsonism (Damianich et al 2021).
-We also optimized the trans-splicing intervention for phenotypic rescue in a preclinical model (Muñiz et al 2022).
+In our laboratory, we pioneered and optimized a molecular strategy to correct defects arising from abnormal tau splicing through the expression of heterologous RNA fragments capable of coupling with the endogenous transcript to generate functional RNA chimeras (Avale et al., 2013).
+This trans‑splicing approach allowed us to study the consequences of tau isoform imbalance on axonal transport in human neurons (Lacovich et al., 2017), the development of cognitive deficits in a murine tauopathy model (Espindola et al., 2018), and motor deficits related to parkinsonism (Damianich et al., 2021).
+We further refined this trans‑splicing intervention for phenotypic rescue in a preclinical model (Muñiz et al., 2022).

--Predictive phenotypes and environmental effects in the development of taupaties
+Predictive phenotypes and environmental effects in the development of tauopathies

-Our laboratory is part of the Argentine Consortium for Translational Research in Primary Taupathies (https://ingebi-conicet.gov.ar/caitaup/) whose objective is to generate a repository of clinical, genetic, molecular and histopathological data of patients with Progressive Supranuclear Palsy (PSP) and corticobasal degeneration (CBD) in Argentina.
+Our laboratory is part of the Argentine Consortium for Translational Research in Primary Tauopathies (CAITauP), which aims to establish a comprehensive repository of clinical, genetic, molecular, and histopathological data from patients with Progressive Supranuclear Palsy (PSP) and corticobasal degeneration (CBD) in Argentina.
+This resource enables us to perform genome-wide association studies (GWAS) to identify genetic variants linked to these disorders and to translate these findings into mechanistic insights and potential therapeutic approaches. (https://ingebi-conicet.gov.ar/en/caitaup-en/)

 If you fancy joining us for an internship, PhD or postdoctoral training send you CV to tepnlabo@gmail.com